AFLplusplus/AFLplusplus/qemu_mode/README.md

 AFL++ QEMU can use Wine to fuzz WIn32 PE binaries.
 Use the -W flag of afl-fuzz.

-Note that some binaries require user interaction with GUI and must be patched.
+Note that some binaries require user interaction with the GUI and must be patched.

 For examples look [here](https://github.com/andreafioraldi/WineAFLplusplusDEMO).